Gifts for writers can be difficult to find. Take the easy route and find fabulous ideas here to fit all budgets!

 Finally, no list is complete without having something you don’t have to pay for!
 If you want to add to your learning (or provide that for someone just starting out on their writing journey), there’s no better way to learn the details of self-publishing than from a master on the subject.

-Hopefully, this list has provided some inspiration across all price ranges for in-demand gifts for you or your writer friend.
+Hopefully, this list has provided a few ideas across all price ranges for in-demand gifts for you or your writer friend.
 Share it with friends and family—the more the merrier.
 May this holiday writing season be blessed!

 Also, if you have some fabulous ideas of your own, won’t you share them?
-I’d love to hear what others find inspiring!
+I’d love to hear what others find useful and/or inspiring!